drew-abbo/mcfunc_compiler/README.md

 mcfunc -i ./src -l ./my_lib
 ```

+Files or directories explicitly included (either listed or included with `-i`)
+from a library will not be isolated (e.g. if the directory `./my_lib/` was
+linked in as a library but the file `./my_lib/foo.mcfunc` was listed,
+`./my_lib/foo.mcfunc` will not be isolated and will be free to be imported by
-This is useful if you want to use an API/library because it will stop internal
+other code).
+This is useful if you want to use an API/library because you can
+block the importing of API/library files and only allow a single interface file
+to be accessed (like a C header file).

-files from being imported.
-As an example, let's say your main code was in
+As an example, let's say your main code was in `./src/` but that code uses
-`./src/` but that code uses functions from a library in the `./math/` directory.
+functions from a library in the `./math/` directory.
+The `./math/` directory may
-The `./math/` directory may have a bunch of implementation files but it should
+have a bunch of implementation files but it should also have a single file that
-also have a single file that declares everything meant to be imported (e.g.
+declares everything meant to be imported (e.g. `./math/math.mcfunc`).
+This file
-`math.mcfunc`).
-This file could be passed to the compiler separately and the
+could be passed to the compiler separately and the rest of the library files
-rest of the library files could be linked in.
+could be linked in.

 ```sh
 # builds files in './src/' and './math/' into './data/' but only allows